 A further prolongation of the period of validity of the LON may be granted upon request for a derogation made to the relevant system operator, before the expiry of that period, in accordance with the derogation procedure described in Title VII.

-The relevant system operator may refuse the operation of the DC-connected power park module if the LON terminates and the circumstance which caused it to be issued remains.
+The relevant system operator may refuse the operation of the asynchronously connected power park module, the asynchronously connected demand facility, the asynchronously connected power-to-gas demand unit or the asynchronously connected electricity storage module if the LON terminates and the circumstance which caused it to be issued remains.
 In such a case the FON shall automatically be invalid.

 CHAPTER 3